Archaelogical Evidence that Tonina was a Major Mayan Calendar School

-Tonina is the only Maya city west of Tikal thought to have used the Short Count (the 260-year Katun Wheel, used for prophecies) simultaneously with the Long Count.The current katun, which completes this cycle on December 21, 2012, is 4 Aj’pu/Ahau (Sun).
-Several katun ending dates were recorded at Tonina as well as Tikal and other prominent Mayan sites.
+Tonina is the only Maya city west of Tikal known to have used the Short Count (the 260-year Katun Wheel, employed for prophecies) simultaneously with the Long Count.The current katun, which completed this cycle on December 21, 2012, is 4 Aj'pu/Ahau (Sun).
+Several katun ending dates were recorded at Tonina as well at Tikal and other prominent Mayan sites.

-The archaeological and anthropological information on this page was uncovered by the author following his field work at Tonina in February 2012.
-Another expedition is planned for later this year.
+The archaeological and anthropological information on this page was uncovered by Shay Addams following his field work at Tonina in February 2012 and a follow-up expedition.

 Researched and written in Guatemala, The Mayan Calendar User's Guide reveals astrological techniques and secrets never before published in the English language.